moises-devs/moises-devs/README.md

 I am CS graduate from UC Davis.
 I am passionate about all things user interfaces and enjoy solving user needs through tech.
 I love learning new technologies.

-**Currently working with:**
+*** Experienced working with:**
-REACT / Material UI / Bootstrap / SCSS / JS / HTML / CSS

-**Learning:**
-Node.js / SQL / Squelize / NOSQL

-**Previously worked with:**
-C / C++ / SWIFT / SWIFTUI / Python / Rust / Prolog / Lisp
+React / JS / C / C++ / SWIFT / SWIFTUI / Python / Rust / Prolog / Lisp

-- 🔭 I’m currently working on Building Full Stack Applications
+- 🔭 I’m currently working on building my technical skills in various areas.
-- 🌱 I’m currently learning Node.js & Next.js
+- 🌱 I’m currently obtaining my Network +.
-- 👯 I’m looking to collaborate on front end issues, design conversations.
+- 👯 I’m looking to collaborate on IT projects and coding projects as well.
 - 📫 How to reach me: Linked in
-- ⚡ Fun fact: I love birds.

 **Social Media:**
 [Linkedin](www.linkedin.com/in/MoisesDevs)